 The tranquil lake shimmers in different colors between dusk and dawn, while horses graze and snowy egrets fish along the shoreline.
 The streets overflow with lush Bougainvilleas of every shade and huge specimen trees including majestic palms, pine trees and flowering specimens such as Jacarandas, African Tulips, Royal Poinciana, Magnolia and many others.

 Since expats make up nearly 50% of the population during the winter season, the village offers a far greater and more sophisticated variety of shops, arts, crafts, leisure activities and healthcare facilities than other Mexican towns.
 There are three theater companies, a large performing arts center which can accommodate an 80-piece classical orchestra, and a funky nightclub/music venue with a wide range of acts each week.
 In fact, it’s a world-class assemblage of cultural amenities disguised as a quaint, unassuming village.

 Sophisticated Food & Dining

-If fine foods and dining out is among your passions, then you’ll be content here.
-There’s a surprisingly wide range of specialty food markets, spice shops, organic markets and cafes, bakeries, coffee shops, ice cream shops, and salumerias, plus a dizzying range of restaurants to suit any taste or budget.
+If fine foods and dining out are among your passions, then you’ll be content here.
+There’s a surprisingly wide range of specialty food markets, spice shops, organic markets and cafes, bakeries, coffee shops, ice cream parlors, and deli shops, plus a dizzying range of restaurants to suit any taste or budget.
 You’ll find French, Italian, Mexican, Continental, Vietnamese, Indian, Chinese, sushi, and steak houses restaurants along with numerous food trucks serving cuisines from Mexico to the Middle East.
 There are even three Thai restaurants within a five minute walk of Ajijic’s central plaza!

 The Lake Chapala Society (LCS)